Copilot

 Copilot Wave 3 and what it means for the E7 value question

 Copilot's $30 per user per month list price has not changed since its launch in 2023, but the product itself has been evolving.
-The 9 March announcement coincides with what Microsoft calls the third wave of M365 Copilot, so it is worth looking at what has actually changed, and whether the $30 Copilot component within E7 carries more weight than it did a year ago.
+The 9 March announcement coincides with what Microsoft calls the third wave of M365 Copilot, so the question is what has actually changed, and whether the $30 Copilot component within E7 carries more weight than it did a year ago.

 Microsoft describes Copilot Wave 3 as a shift from single-task assistance toward multi-step workflow execution inside applications.
 The list price remains $30 per user per month.

 Jared Spataro's blog describes Wave 3 as the evolution from single-task assistance to multi-step workflow execution within applications.
-What Microsoft initially called "Agent Mode" during preview has been absorbed into the standard Copilot experience: "As we moved toward general availability, it became clear that this isn't a separate mode at all."
-Agentic capabilities are generally available in Excel and Word, with PowerPoint and Outlook rolling out over the coming months.
-Whether these agentic features deliver enough productivity gain to justify Copilot's $30 price tag is the question that 96.7% of the M365 installed base (based on Directions on Microsoft's penetration calculation) has yet to answer affirmatively, Wave 3 makes Copilot more capable, but it does not make it cheaper: the price is still $30 per user per month, the ROI case still rests on measurable productivity gains, and organisations that have not found those gains at $30 standalone might not find them more convincing inside a $99 bundle.
+What Microsoft initially called "Agent Mode" during preview has been absorbed into the standard Copilot experience: "As we moved toward general availability, it became clear that this isn't a separate mode at all".
+Agentic capabilities are generally available in Excel, Word, and PowerPoint (PowerPoint reached GA in April 2026).
+Outlook agentic features remain in the Frontier preview programme.
+Whether these agentic features deliver enough productivity gain to justify Copilot's $30 price tag is the question that over 95% of the M365 installed base has yet to answer affirmatively.
+Wave 3 makes Copilot more capable, but it does not make it cheaper.
+The price is still $30 per user per month, the ROI case still rests on measurable productivity gains, and organisations that have not found those gains at $30 standalone might not find them more convincing inside a $99 bundle.

 The other new feature is the multi-model strategy.
-Microsoft describes Copilot as "model diverse by design", where "Copilot automatically applies the right model for the task."
+Microsoft describes Copilot as "model diverse by design", where "Copilot automatically applies the right model for the task".
 Claude from Anthropic is now available in mainline Copilot Chat via the Frontier programme, alongside the latest OpenAI models.
-Copilot Cowork, detailed in a fifth companion blog by Charles Lamanna (President, Business Applications & Agents), allows users to delegate long-running, multi-step work rather than following the prompt-response pattern of earlier versions.
-As Lamanna describes it: "Working closely with Anthropic, we have integrated the technology behind Claude Cowork into Microsoft 365 Copilot."
-Cowork is in research preview now, with broader availability through the Frontier programme expected in late March 2026.
+Copilot Cowork, detailed in a fifth companion blog by Charles Lamanna (Executive Vice President, Copilot, Agents, and Platform), allows users to delegate long-running, multi-step work rather than following the prompt-response pattern of earlier versions.
+As Lamanna describes it: "Working closely with Anthropic, we have integrated the technology behind Claude Cowork into Microsoft 365 Copilot".
+Cowork entered research preview through the Frontier programme.

 Copilot also gains support for open standards.
 Model Context Protocol (MCP) Apps allow third-party applications to surface directly within Copilot Chat.
 Launch partners include Adobe, Monday.com, and Figma, alongside Microsoft's own Dynamics 365 and Power Apps, though "partners at launch" is a marketing designation that says nothing about integration depth or production readiness.
 Agent Builder, a simplified tool for end users, sits alongside Copilot Studio for IT and business leaders who need more control.
 Notably for AI professionals, the MCP support is framed entirely as a curated partner ecosystem ("Apps SDK and MCP Apps"), not as an open protocol endpoint that organisations can plug their own tools into.

 None of these capabilities is exclusive to E7.
 Any organisation with a standalone M365 Copilot licence at $30 per user per month gets the same Wave 3 features.
-The practical question for E7 evaluation is narrower.
 If you have already decided Copilot is worth $30, does the Wave 3 upgrade make the $99 bundle more palatable?
 Perhaps.
 But if your organisation has not yet found sufficient value in Copilot at $30, does bundling a more capable version into a $99 suite resolve that problem?
-That is yet to be seen.
+The bundling alone does not change the underlying ROI calculation.

 Entra Suite breakdown

 Entra Suite has been generally available since July 2024.
-It is an add-on to Entra ID P1, which is already included in E5.
+It is an add-on requiring Entra ID P1.
+E5 includes Entra ID P2 (not P1), and special pricing is available for P2/E5 customers, though Microsoft directs customers to contact Sales for the discounted amount.
 The suite bundles three capabilities that would cost $17 separately.

 Entra Suite component